 6. Track the data.
 Keep track of which students have mastered each standard as you move throughout the year.
 It doesn’t have to be a huge task.
 You can just make a pencil and paper list or create an excel sheet.
 I like to use the Standard Mastery Checklists included in each CC Math Packet, because it is quite simple in its approach.
 I keep these in a binder; one sheet for each standard.
 It is easy to take a quick look and see which students need help with which standard.

-If you are interested in my 5th Grade Common Core Math Packets, I have one available for every, single standard at just $2 each!
+If you are interested in the 5th Grade Math Mastery Packets or 4th Grade Math Mastery Math Packets, there is one available for every, single standard at just $2.25 each!
 Each packet has 4 worksheets, 1 fun worksheet, answer keys, and student mastery tracking sheet.
-You can also order the entire CC Math Bundle for the Year in either DIGITAL DOWNLOAD FORMAT or in SPIRAL BOUND BOOK FORMAT, which we will ship to you.
+PERFECT for low-stress test prep!